GichuriNdungu/alu-machine_learning/supervised_learning/transfer_learning/README.md

         *Number of samples: 36
         *Number of features: 36
-- *Second Dataset* used in Fine tuning the model is sourced from kaggle and can be accessed via this [link](https://www.kaggle.com/datasets/tongpython/cat-and-dog).
+- *Second Dataset* used in Training and observing Fine tuning the model is sourced from kaggle and can be accessed via this [link](https://www.kaggle.com/datasets/tongpython/cat-and-dog).

         *Number of Samples: 8000
         *Number of features: 8000